kuz-z-zma/adminBranding/README.md

 The default size of your logo will be the original size of your image.

-You can change the size in the options.
+You can change the width in the options.